faahad43/Graysol-Web-App-New/README.md

 };
 ```

+Here is the revised version with corrected grammatical errors:

+## Email Service
+In the Graysol website, there are three contact forms, and the service used for receiving user emails is email.js.
+It requires three things to send an email: `public key`, `template id`, and `service id`.

+## Toast
+React-toast is a lightweight and open-source notification library for React.
+Like other React libraries, this library is designed to pop up messages that provide feedback to users for their different actions.
+It can display success messages, warning messages, or custom messages based on the action or event that occurred.

+## Environmental Variables
+While working with Vite, it's necessary that all environmental variable names start with `VITE_` (e.g., `VITE_API_KEY`); otherwise, they will not be accessible.

 ## Deployment
 This project is deployed using **Vercel**.
 The `vercel.json` file defines entry point routes and ensures that routing works correctly on the deployment platform.